demisto/content/Packs/MicrosoftGraphApplications/Integrations/MicrosoftGraphApplications/MicrosoftGraphApplications_description.md

 #### Self-Deployed Azure App

 To use a self-configured Azure application, you need to add a new Azure App Registration in the Azure Portal, with mobile and desktop flows enabled.

-### Client Credentials Flow
-___
-Follow these steps for a self-deployed configuration:

-1. To use a self-configured Azure application, you need to add a new Azure App Registration in the Azure Portal.
-To add the registration, refer to the following [Microsoft article](https://docs.microsoft.com/en-us/microsoft-365/security/defender/api-create-app-web?view=o365-worldwide#create-an-app) steps 1-8.
-2. In the instance configuration, under the ***Authentication Type*** field select the ***Client Credentials*** option.
-3. Enter your Client/Application ID in the ***Application ID*** parameter.
-4. Enter your Client Secret in the ***Password*** parameter.
-5. Enter your Tenant ID in the ***Tenant ID*** parameter.
-6. Run the ***!msgraph-apps-auth-test*** command to test the connection and the authorization process.

 ----